-As June is the month of the Summer Solstice and the Longest Day, our night sky never quite gets dark and it’s not the greatest for spotting faint stars.
+June is the month of the Summer Solstice and the Longest Day, so night sky never quite gets dark and it’s not the greatest for spotting faint stars.
 However, there are 2-3 hours when you can spot the Summer Constellations that are up in the southern night sky just now and you can use the four bright stars, Arcturus, Antares, Vega and Spica to find your way around them.
-We also have the second-largest and second-brightest full moon of the year this month, making it a Strawberry Supermoon and, if you stay up to the early hours in the second half of the month, you’ll be able to enjoy a procession of planets rising in the east with all seven of the other planets in our solar system being visible to varying extents.
+Also, Venus dominates the evening sky, playing its part as the Evening Star by shining brightly in the western sky until it sets at around midnight.

 Above Scorpius, you will find Ophiuchus (the Serpent-Bearer).
 It is a large constellation, which straddles the celestial equator, and it is commonly depicted as a man grasping a snake.
 This snake is represented by the constellation of Serpens (the Serpent), which is immediately to the west of Ophiuchus.
 Above Serpens, you’ll find the semi-circular constellation of Corona Borealis (the Northern Crown), which is made up of 4 bright stars that represent the crown of Ariadne, daughter of King Minos in Greek mythology, who helped the hero Theseus kill the Minotaur and find his way out of the labyrinth in which the creature lived.